Psykotikism/Mutant_Tanks/INFORMATION.md

 {
 	"Tank #1"
 	{
-		// The Super Tank warps to survivors and warps survivors back to teammates.
+		// The Super Tank warps to survivors and warps survivors to random teammates.
 		// "Ability Enabled" - The Tank warps to a random survivor.
 		// - "Warp Interval"
 		// "Ability Enabled" - When a survivor is within range of the Super Tank, the survivor is warped to a random teammate.